Google Group, Sympa List, or Delegated Account; What Should I Request?

 Delegated Accounts (shared account)

-- A "regular" email account accessed by multiple individuals (i.e. an account for staff, students, or vendors to contact a particular office).
+- A "regular" email account accessed and managed by multiple individuals

-- Not a distribution list: Delegated account inboxes are separate from a members primary email account.
+- Not a distribution list: Unlike a Google group Delegated account inboxes are separate from a members primary email account.

 -